Audi Q2 interior

 From its squidgy high-quality plastics to its pretty trims and crisp infotainment screens – the Audi Q2 feels like a pint-sized luxury SUV.
-But, it’s not cheap and the coolest kit is optional
+But, it’s not cheap.

 The Audi Q2’s slick, minimalist dashboard and dashboard-mounted infotainment display have more in common with the Audi A3 hatchback than the likes of the larger Q3 SUV.

 The materials you’ll find in the Audi Q2 feel just as upmarket as its hatchback sibling, too.
 The dashboard feels soft and it comes with neat metal-ringed air vents but there are a few cheap plastics on the glovebox lid and around the door bins.

 You can tweak the cabin temperature using a bank of simple switches but most other features are controlled through the standard 7-inch infotainment screen.
 Thankfully, a simple rotary knob in the centre console allows you to quickly switch between menus without having to take your eyes off the road.